 Reduced Payment if SRAS not Available

-The Availability Charge is only payable to the SRAS Provider in respect of trading intervals occurring in a period during which the relevant SRAS is Available or taken to be Available under this Agreement.
+The Availability Charge is only payable to the SRAS Provider in respect of a 30-Minute Period for the whole of which the relevant SRAS is Available or taken to be Available under this Agreement.

-The SRAS Provider must repay to AEMO any Availability Charges previously paid for an SRAS in respect of a trading interval when that SRAS was, or was taken to be, Unavailable under this Agreement.
+The SRAS Provider must repay to AEMO any Availability Charges previously paid for an SRAS in respect of a 30-Minute Period in which that SRAS was, or was taken to be, Unavailable under this Agreement.

 AEMO may elect to set off any repayment amount against an amount due to the SRAS Provider by AEMO.
 If AEMO does not so elect, the SRAS Provider must pay that amount on the same day as the next payment is made under clause 9.5 or within 15 business days after the date that AEMO provides a statement for the relevant amount if no subsequent payments are to occur under clause 9.5.